nekcht/oracle-queue-monitor/README.md

 A simple tool to monitor Oracle database queues with live charts and basic anomaly detection.
 Built with PyQt6 and pyqtgraph.

-## Case Flow
+## How it works
-1. Define one or more database sources (connection info + query).
+- Add one or more sources with connection info and a query.
-2. Each source runs your custom query that returns a single numeric value (e.g., `SELECT COUNT(*) ...`).
+- Each query must return a single number (e.g. `SELECT COUNT(*) ...`).
-3. Values are collected at the chosen polling interval.
+- Values are fetched at the polling interval and shown in live plots.
-4. Results are shown in live plots, one window per source.
+- Each source opens its own window.
-5. An anomaly is flagged if the queue grows unusually fast (upward-only detection).
+- An alert is raised if the queue spikes.

-## Notes
-The application may require the Oracle Instant Client for older Oracle versions.
+Older Oracle versions need the [Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html).
-It can be downloaded from [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html) and the installation path must be set in `settings.json` or from the GUI under Settings.
+Set its path in `settings.json` or from the GUI under Settings.

-For anomaly detection, the application uses a rolling [AutoRegressive (AR)](https://www.statsmodels.org/stable/generated/statsmodels.tsa.ar_model.AutoReg.html) model to forecast expected queue values.
+Anomalies are detected with an [AutoRegressive (AR)](https://www.statsmodels.org/stable/generated/statsmodels.tsa.ar_model.AutoReg.html) model.
-Only upward spikes are treated as anomalies, since queues can naturally drop to zero without indicating a problem.
+Only upward spikes are considered.

 ## Screenshots